GenericMappingTools/gmt/doc/rst/source/psconvert.rst

     but you can append a new unit and/or impose different width and height.
 What happens here is that GhostScript will do the re-interpolation work and the final image will retain the DPI resolution set by **-E**.
 Use **-A+sm** to set a maximum size and the new width are only imposed if the original figure width exceeds it.
+Append /\ *new_height* to also also impose a maximum height in addition to the width.
     Alternatively use **-A+S**\ *scale* to scale the image by a constant factor.

     Use the **-A+r** to round the HighRes BoundingBox instead of using the `ceil` function.